-Kelly joined the Center for Creative Leadership as an Associate Coach in EMEA in 2008, and as Senior Faculty in San Diego, California in 2015.
-She began her working career as a Manufacturing and Supply Chain engineer at Hewlett Packard Company in San Diego, USA and Guadalajara, Mexico where she led projects based in Asia and South America.
+Kelly Simmons joined the Center for Creative Leadership as an Associate Coach in EMEA in 2008, and as Senior Faculty in San Diego, California in 2015.
+She began her working career as a Manufacturing and Supply Chain engineer at Hewlett Packard Company in San Diego, USA and Guadalajara, Mexico, where she led projects based in Asia and South America.

-Her specialization in organizational systems shows up in the chapter she co-authored in the book, “Seeing teams as Human Systems” in the 2008 publication of “Do you Work or Collaborate?” (“¿Trabajas o colaboras?) by Profit Editorial, 2011.
-She has spoken twice about Systems Thinking in Leadership at the IEEE International Women’s Leadership Conference in the Silicon Valley (2014 & 2015).
+Her specialization in organizational systems shows up in the chapter she co-authored “Seeing Teams as Human Systems” in the book Do You Work or Collaborate? (“¿Trabajas o colaboras?) by Profit Editorial.
+She’s spoken twice about Systems Thinking in Leadership at the IEEE International Women’s Leadership Conference in the Silicon Valley (2014 & 2015).

 Kelly is a Senior Faculty member at CCL’s San Diego campus.
 She’s been lead faculty on the design of custom micro-learning journeys as well as designing and launching CCL’s Advancing Technical Women program.
 She continues to lead the design and delivery of custom leadership development solutions for CCL’s global corporate clients as well as facilitate open enrollment programs such as Leading for Organizational Impact.

 Kelly has a Bachelor of Science in Mechanical Engineering from the University of California and a Master’s degree in Organizational and Executive Development from EADA Business School in Spain.
 She has been certified as a team and executive coach.
 An avid on-the-job global learner, she’s learned and worked her way around the world.
 Her working languages are English, Spanish, French, and Catalan.